Live at Ernesto's

 Live At Ernesto's is an album by The Slackers released in 2000 by Hellcat Records.
 The album was recorded live March 8 and 9, 1999 at a restaurant called Ernesto's in Sittard, the Netherlands.

 Artwork

 Interior artwork features two collages.
 Collages appear to be a collection of tour photos and mementos.
 The photographs are by Denny Renshaw, and have been assembled and rephotographed by him.
-Unlike the exciting inside jackets for this record, the cover is mostly forgettable, notable only as being the first departure from the "Wix series" of covers (Better Late Than Never through The Question).
+The cover features the first departure from the "Wix series" of covers (Better Late Than Never through The Question).